Occidental College Policy Content:

 Use of College information systems for hosting non-Occidental College activities must have the written permission of the chief information officer.

 Students, faculty, staff and other members of the Occidental College community will:

 - not view, copy, alter, or destroy data, software, documentation, or data communications belonging to the College or another individual without permission;

 - not violate copyright laws, including using Occidental College Digital Information Systems and facilities to receive, retransmit, duplicate, destroy, or tamper with materials protected by copyright unless authorized by copyright, license, College policy, or other applicable laws.
 (See Copyright Compliance and Copyright Resources).
-For information about how to obtain legal digital content, see Accessing Music and TV Online.

 - not disregard computer security measures, such as: using a computer account belonging to another individual; sharing passwords with another individual or permitting another individual to use their accounts; exposing other computers or the network to security threats such as viruses and spyware; or attempt to defeat or bypass computer and network security measures.